CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 Configures the BGP graceful restart mode globally on the switch.
 You can specify the following settings:
 - `off`, where graceful restart is not negotiated with peers.
-- `helper-only`, where the switch is in a helper role only, and routes originated and advertised from a BGP peer in the peer group are not deleted.
+- `helper-only`, where the switch is in a helper role only, and routes originated and advertised from a BGP neighbor in the peer group are not deleted.
 - `full`, where the switch is in both a helper and restarter role.

 The default setting is `off`.